 We take pride in our history of tight-knit, multigenerational families across ethnicities and experiences.
-Our collective traditions of food, agriculture and traditional farming practices are rich and diverse, and that knowledge is part of what we share at the demonstration garden.
+Our collective traditions of food, agriculture and traditional farming practices are rich and diverse, and that knowledge is part of what we share through our Growing Good Initiative.

 Here in our west Kaua'i towns (from Kekaha and Waimea all the way to Koloa) many families have strong ties to the sugar plantation, as well as to taro and rice growing cultures, truck farmers, and fishers.

-To celebrate this diversity, our demonstration garden includes examples of the plants and foods of our many diverse cultures.
-Our programs also teach students about the many ethnic communities have impacted west Kaua'i.
+To celebrate this generational and ethnic diversity, we focus on the plants and foods of those cultures.
+In this way, participants learn about the many ethnic communities have impacted west Kaua'i.